lsolesen/optimafootball-com-jekyll/_pages/club-advisory.md

 ---
-title: Club Advisory - Preparing your club for the future
+title: Club Advisory - Do you want to be a stone cutter or build cathedrals?
+seo_title: Optima Football Consultancy
 permalink: /home/consulting.html
-redirect_from:
-  - /blog-tags/strategic-planning-coaching
 excerpt: >-
   We help clubs succeeding in bringing the strategy from the offices to the training pitch and create sustainable clubs.
 We create a sustainable road to success.
 header:
   image: /assets/images/hero/mads-consulting.jpg
-  #image: /assets/images/md-speaks.jpg
 author_profile: true
 ---
 {{ page.excerpt }}

 ## The sustainable road to success